singh-man/books/crackingTheCoding/19_hints.md

 - \#583.
 16.21   If we do the math, we are looking for a pair of values such that a   -   b  =   (sumA   - sumB)   / 2.
 The problem then reduces to looking for a pair of values with a particular difference.
 - \#584.
 17.26   Solution 2: Try building a hash table from each word to the documents that contain this word.
 This will allow us to easily find all documents with some similarity to {13, 16, 21, 3}.
 - \#585.
 16.5    How does a zero get into the result of n !?
 What does it mean?
 - \#586.
 17.7    If each name  maps to a list of its alternate spellings, you might  have to update a lot of lists when  you set X and Y as synonyms.
-If X is a synonym  of {A, B, C}, and Y is a synonym of{D,   E,   F}then you would need  to add {Y, D, E, F} to A's synonym list, B's synonym list, C's synonym list, and X's synonym list.
+If X is a synonym  of {A, B, C}, and Y is a synonym of {D,   E,   F} then you would need  to add {Y, D, E, F} to A's synonym list, B's synonym list, C's synonym list, and X's synonym list.
 Ditto for {Y, D, E, F}.
 Can we make this faster?
 - \#587.
 17.16   Iterative solution: If you take an appointment, you can't take the next appointment, but you can take anything after that.
 Therefore, optimal(r₁, ..., rₙ)   =  max (r₁ + optimal(r₁₊₂, ... , rₙ), optimal(r₁₊₁, ..., rₙ)).
-You can solve this iteratively by working backwards. #588.
+You can solve this iteratively by working backwards.
+- \#588.
 16.8    Have  you  considered negative  numbers?
 Does  your  solution  work  for  values  like 100,030,000?
 - \#589.
 17.15   When  you get  recursive  algorithms that  are  very inefficient try looking  for repeated subproblems.
 - \#590.
 17.19   Part 1: If you have to find the missing number in O(1) space and O(N) time, then  you can do a only constant number of passes  through the array and  can store only a few variables.
 - \#591.
 17.9    Look at the list of all values for 3ᵃ * 5ᵇ * 7ᶜ.
 Observe that each value in the list will be 3\*(some previous value).
 5\*(some previous value), or 7\*(some previous value).
 - \#592.
 16.21   A brute  force solution  is to just  look through all pairs of values to find one  with the right difference.
 This will probably  look like an outer loop through A with an inner loop through B. For each value, compute the difference and compare it to what we're looking for.
 Can we be more specific here, though?
 Given a value in A and a target  difference, do we know the exact value of the element within B we're looking for?
 - \#593.
 17.14   What about using a heap  or tree of some sort?
 - \#594.
 16.17   If we tracked the running sum, we should reset it as soon as the subsequence becomes negative.
 We would never add a negative sequence to the beginning or end of another subsequence.
-- \#595    17.24   With precomputation, you should be able to get a runtime of O(N⁴).
+- \#595.
+17.24   With precomputation, you should be able to get a runtime of O(N⁴).
 Can you make this even faster?
 - \#596.
 17.3    Try this recursively.
 Suppose you had an algorithm to get a subset  of size m from n - 1 elements.
 Could you develop an algorithm to get a subset  of size m from n elements?
 - \#597.
 16.24   Can we make this faster with a hash table?
 - \#598.
 17.22   Your previous  algorithm probably  resembles a depth-first search.
 Can you make  this faster?